openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Hardware/ScalysTrustBox.md

 ## Source Code

-All the code necessary to build the TrustBox' firmware and software, as well as the requisite build scripts may be obtained from Open Enclave's fork of NXP's Layerscape SDK (LSDK):
+All the code necessary to build the TrustBox's firmware and software, as well as the requisite build scripts may be obtained from Open Enclave's fork of NXP's Layerscape SDK (LSDK):

 ```bash
 git clone --recursive https://github.com/ms-iot/lsdk -b ms-iot-openenclave-3.6.0 --depth=1